 Storing Luggage on Second Class Trains in Morocco

-Unless you get lucky, the compartments don’t really enough room for all the people, luggage has to be stowed at the other end of the carriage in an open area opposite the entry.
+Unless you get lucky, the compartments don’t really have enough room for all the people, luggage has to be stowed at the other end of the carriage in an open area opposite the entry.

 We highly recommend carrying a lockable luggage cable in Morocco for times like this when you may have to stow your luggage out of sight in a non-secure area.
-You can lock your luggage to a fixed structure on the train.
+You can lock your luggage to a fixed structure on the train

 Buying Train Tickets in Morocco